Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Overview

 \subsection{Explicit polymorphism}

-Our work builds on an existing optimizing compiler, which compiles \eff~\cite{bauer15}, an ML-like language with native support for algebraic effects and handlers, into pure \ocaml code without handlers.
-From the latest version onwards, \ocaml also offers native support for handlers, but unlike \eff, restricts them to continuations that may be resumed at most once.
-Ignoring effect annotations for a bit, let us consider a polymorphic function that applies a given function to its argument only if a given predicate is satisfied.
-In \eff, one would write it as: \begin{efflisting} let apply_if p f x = if p x then f x else x \end{efflisting} The above function is first translated to \eff's core language \coreEff, which is a fine-grain call-by-value language~\cite{LEVY2003182}, meaning it distinguishes values and computations.
-For example, since \effcode{p x} is a computation, and a conditional statement expects a boolean value, we must explicitly sequence the two computations and get:
+To see the issues that polymorphism brings to our pipeline, let us ignore effect annotations for a bit.
+Consider a polymorphic function that applies a given function~\effcode{f} to its argument~\effcode{x} only if a given predicate~\effcode{p} is satisfied.
+In \eff, one would write it as: \begin{efflisting} let apply_if p f x = if p x then f x else x \end{efflisting} When translating the above function to \coreEff, the inference algorithm again annotates the resulting term with types and coercions, each now featuring parameters due to the presence of polymorphism:

-Next, the inference algorithm infers the most general type and makes it explicit by annotating variables with types and certain terms with type coercions (highlighted in \hilite{gray}):